In the Matter of:

 please call 888-566-5914 by 1 p.m.

 Passcode: IEPR Call Leader: Suzanne Korosec

 Parties may also submit comments in hard copy.
-Please hand deliver or mail an original plus 10 paper copies to:
+Please hand deliver or mail an original to the address below.

 California Energy Commission

 1516 Ninth Street

 Workshop participants may also provide an original at the beginning of the workshop.
 All written materials relating to this workshop will be filed with the Docket Unit and become part of the public record in this proceeding.

 The Energy Commission's Public Adviser, Elena Miller, provides the public assistance in participating in Energy Commission activities.
 If you want information on how to participate in this workshop, please contact the Public Adviser's Office at (916) 654-4489 or toll free at (800) 822-6228, by FAX at (916) 654-4493, or by e-mail at [email@example.com].
 If you have a disability and require assistance to participate, please contact Lou Quiroz at (916) 654-5146 at least five days in advance.